majek/idea/site/014-ptrace-tutorial-1/main.md

 or in [several](http://www.linuxjournal.com/article/6100)
 [introductory](https://mikecvet.wordpress.com/2010/08/14/ptrace-tutorial/)
 [tutorials](http://www.secretmango.com/jimb/Whitepapers/ptrace/ptrace.html)
-online, but nothing explains how ptrace works from ground up.
+online, but nothing explains how ptrace works from the ground up.

-Ptrace was always treated by kernel developers as a half-baked hack and not a well designed debugging interface.
-Everyone agrees that it's suboptimal and alternatives like [`utrace`](http://lwn.net/Articles/224772/) had been proposed.
+Ptrace was always treated by kernel developers as a half-baked hack and not a well-designed debugging interface.
+Everyone agrees that it's suboptimal and alternatives like [`utrace`](http://lwn.net/Articles/224772/) have been proposed.
 But utrace is not a favourite technology of Linus, and according to him ptrace will likely
 [stay with us for the predicable future](http://www.yarchive.net/comp/linux/utrace.html):